shopsys/shopsys/docs/index.md

 ## Need help?
 If you are not able to find the desired information here, you can always ask us directly on our [public slack](http://slack.shopsys-framework.com/) or [report an issue](https://github.com/shopsys/shopsys/issues/new) on Github.
+If you are struggling with Docker, [Docker Troubleshooting](./docker/docker-troubleshooting.md) might help you.

 ## What is new and how to upgrade
 * In [CHANGELOG.md](https://github.com/shopsys/shopsys/blob/master/CHANGELOG.md) you can find the list of all important changes in all repositories maintained in [shopsys/shopsys monorepo](https://github.com/shopsys/shopsys/)